 Despite optimism for the future, the same period also bore witness to the blocking of western social platforms such as Facebook, Twitter and YouTube.
 Google had been forced to censor its search results and would soon leave altogether.
 It all felt rather antithetical to the optimistic messages.

-Revisiting Beijing in March 2017, exactly 10 years later, it was sad to find that the city was even more smoggy that I had remembered.
-Walking outside necessitated wearing an uncomfortable mask and depressingly the most habitable places are the high-end shopping malls which have sprung up in the intervening years.
+Revisiting Beijing in March 2017, exactly 10 years later, it was sad to find that the city was even more smoggy than I had remembered.
+Walking outside necessitated wearing an uncomfortable mask and depressingly the most habitable places are the high-end shopping malls that have sprung up in the intervening years.

 Wanting to visit the Forbidden City, we made our way towards Tiananmen Square only to find the path blocked by checkpoints where we had to queue for almost an hour before submitting ourselves to an airport-style security check.
 Thugs dressed in cheap black suits were lined up beneath Mao’s portrait, making it very clear what would happen to anyone who stepped out of line.